cjeustis/bev-web-app/README.md

-Beverage Web Application featuring Angular2 with TypeScript and Gulp
+Web Application featuring Angular2 with TypeScript and Gulp
 =================================

 Prerequisites